davidjspooner/repoxy/requirements/ui/panels/24_ui_panel_repository_types.md

   - Show a skeleton or spinner in place of tiles.

 - **Empty:**
-  - If there are no repository types with any data:
+  - If there are no repository types with configured repositories (e.g. every entry in `repos` is disabled or absent):
     - Show a message like: “No cached repositories available.”
     - MVP: no call-to-action, since adding repositories is post-MVP.